devodev/hubjs/README.md

 # hubjs

+The hub runs on `Node.js`, a JavaScript runtime built on Chrome's V8 JavaScript engine.

 ## Dependencies

-The hub uses `Node.js`, a Javascript runtime built on `Chrome's V8 Javascript engine`, and `express.js` as its web framework.
+The hub uses `express-gateway`, a microservices API gateway built on Express.js.

 - node.js 14.2
-- express 4.17.1
-- winston 3.2.1
+- express-gateway 1.16.10

 ## Content